AdaCore/spark2014/docs/ug/gnattest.rst

 properties related to the low-level requirements, and robustness tests with boundary values.

-A formal test case is a GNAT extension to Ada, which is part of Alfa, meant to facilitate the formalization of test cases.
+A formal test case is a GNAT extension to Ada, which is part of |SPARK|, meant to facilitate the formalization of test cases.
 It can be expressed either as an aspect in Ada 2012 or as a pragma in all Ada modes (83, 95, 2005, 2012).
 A formal test case is attached to a subprogram declaration for a subprogram